-Borax and liquid laundry starch are the two most common thickeners for slime, but some kids (and adults) are sensitive to Broax (laundry starch also has Borax in it).
+Borax and liquid laundry starch are the two most common thickeners for slime, but some kids are sensitive to borax (laundry starch and saline solution also contain borate ions.).

-This baking soda slime is a little messier than traditional slime, but it’s a blast to make a play with and you don’t have to worry about it irritating the skin.
+This baking soda slime is a little messier than regular slime, but it’s a blast to play with, It has a fun stretchy slime texture, and you don’t have to worry about it irritating the skin even a little bit.

 Traditional slime is made when boron mixes with the polymer chains in the glue, creating strong, but flexible bonds between the molecules.
 But slime made with baking soda is a little different.